 4. Anonymised Patient Records

 To support your answers to Sections 2,3 and 4 of the Evidence of Practice Questionnaire you must email anonymised patient records.
 Patient records are a compulsory part of your supporting evidence and you will not able to attend the TOC interview without it.

 Please remember that when submitting your records:

 We recommend that you obtain real anonymised patient records where possible.
 We will accept patient records taken while observing or shadowing chiropractic care.
-You may create patient records based on real cases only if you have exhausted all other options of obtaining real records; however, please ensure that you make explicit on your application that you have not provided real patient records and also be aware that you may be subject to a longer, more intensive, interview process to ensure that you meet the standards.
+You may create patient records based on real cases only if you have exhausted all other options of obtaining real records; however, please ensure that you make explicit on your application that you have not provided real patient records and also be aware that you will be subject to a longer, more intensive, interview to ensure that you meet the standards.